-The core of a study item is usually a word, but it can also be a grammatical rule, an expression, an abbreviation or a character.
-Pronunciation and spelling are also part of the study item, as are context and conjugation, which you can learn from the picture and the example sentence.
-The examples have grammatical constructions suitable for the skill level as well as phrases that are useful in themselves.
+The core of a study item is usually a word, but it can also be another unit of language, such as an expression or an abbreviation.
+The study item also includes a pronunciation sample and an example sentence which provides a natural context for the study item.
+The example sentences have grammatical constructions suitable for the skill level as well as phrases that are useful in themselves.

 Learning study items permanently with WordDive creates a basis for better language skills as follows: